giantswarm/docs/src/content/vintage/advanced/access-management/configure-dex-in-your-cluster/index.md

 kubectl gs login https://api.test.example.io
 ```

-## Mapping Users and Groups to Roles
+## Assign Users or Groups to Roles

-The following YAML examples demonstrate how you can map users or groups to roles in the cluster for access.
+The following YAML examples showcase how to assign roles to users or groups in the cluster, granting them specific access permissions.
+Refer to the [Kubernetes RBAC documentation]((https://kubernetes.io/docs/reference/access-authn-authz/rbac/#rolebinding-and-clusterrolebinding).) for a deeper understanding of RBAC concepts.

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1